 NHS is more than just an honor roll.
 The NHS chapter establishes rules for membership, service, leadership, and character.
 These four criteria for selection form the foundation upon which the organization and its activities are built.

 Selection to NHS first involves the identification of a candidate by the criteria listed below.
 Candidates are usually notified of eligibility in September.
 From there, candidates are required to fill out an application to be reviewed by the selection committee.
 Candidates are then informed of their selection in October.
 The induction ceremony follows in late October or early November before the November membership meeting.

-Students who have a cumulative grade point average of 3.7 (on a 4.0 scale) meet the scholarship requirement for membership.
+Students must meet a cumulative GPA that is determined by the faculty advisers of NHS.
+More information on GPA requirements may be obtained from an adviser.
 These students are then eligible for consideration on the basis of service, leadership, and character.
-A National Honor Society member whose cumulative grade point average falls below 3.7 at the end of any semester will be placed on probation.
-A member whose cumulative grade point average is still below 3.7 at the end of the following semester will be considered for dismissal from the Society.
+A National Honor Society member who falls below this GPA at the end of any semester will be placed on probation.
+A member whose cumulative GPA is still below the requirements at the end of the following semester will be considered for dismissal from the Society.